ozwillo/ozwillo-doc/_includes/4-user-authentication.md

 - <a href="https://openid.net/specs/openid-connect-session-1_0.html" target="_blank">OpenID Connect Session Management 1.0</a> (RP-Initiated Logout only for now)
 - <a href="https://tools.ietf.org/html/rfc7662" target="_blank">OAuth 2.0 Token Introspection (RFC 7662)</a>
 - <a href="https://tools.ietf.org/html/rfc7009" target="_blank">OAuth Token Revocation (RFC 7009)</a>
+- <a href="https://tools.ietf.org/html/rfc7523" target="_blank">JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC 7523)</a> (using a JWT as an authorization grant only, used during provisioning)

 In this matter, Ozwillo acts as an OpenID Provider, which is defined as (see OpenID <a href="https://openid.net/specs/openid-connect-core-1_0.html#Terminology" target="_blank">terminology</a>):